Remington Rand: Strike of 1936–1937

-Remington Rand had a strike from 1936 to 1937.
-Remington Rand bought the Noiseless Typewriter Company in 1924, and the Noiseless Typewriter Company kept their company name and their workers were getting paid by Remington Rand.
-Also in summer 1936, James Rand Jr. tried to break up the strike by firing union workers and hiring new workers to take their places.
+Remington Rand had a major worker strike between 1936 and 1937 when the company bought the Noiseless Typewriter Company in 1924, and the Noiseless Typewriter Company kept their company name and their workers were getting paid by Remington Rand.
+Also in the summer of 1936, James Rand Jr. tried to break up the strike by firing union workers and hiring new workers to take their places.
 Rand Jr. also threatened to close the plant.
 The strike got so severe that state and local police helped keep the strikers from throwing stones at workers and vehicles.

-The strike started out by the Federal Union, which was affiliated with the American Federation of Labor (AFL).
+The strike was started by the Federal Union, which was affiliated with the American Federation of Labor (AFL).
 James Rand Jr. used the idea of the Mohawk Valley Formula to try to break up the strike.
 The Mohawk Valley Formula was used to spread propaganda about the union strikes.
-The propaganda was done by spreading out rumors and bashing the union strikers for hurting their families, by having no income coming to their households since they are out of work.
-The propaganda was also often used to call the union strikers communist or anarchist, to make the public hate the union strikers.
+The propaganda was carried out by spreading rumors and lambasting the union strikers for hurting their families, by having no income for their households since they were out of work.
+The propaganda was also often used to call the union strikers communists or anarchists, to make the public hate the union strikers.

-The National Labor Relations Board (NLRB), which has a professional strikebreaker system, came in and tried to help the strikers and Remington Rand to reach a deal.
-The NLRB had strikebreakers come in and the strikebreakers had many different tactics to help the strikers return to work and work out a deal.
-The strikebreakers brought techniques that involved propaganda, which would spread demoralizing rumors among striking employees.
-The strikebreakers would also use missionaries to go to the employees' homes and persuade them to return to work.
-The missionaries would dress as Remington Rand's personnel department to help persuade the employees.

-In 1937, the NLRB decided in favor of the workers, and the board ordered Rand to stop interfering with employees' unions and the right to organize.
-After the strike was broken in summer 1940, the Middletown plant had closed permanently, leaving 1,200 employees without jobs.
+In 1937, the NLRB decided in favor of the workers, and the board ordered Rand to stop interfering with employees' unions and their right to organize.
+After the strike ended in the summer 1940, the Middletown plant had closed permanently, leaving 1,200 employees without jobs.
 There were still legal battles being fought for the employees that were in the strike while the plant was closing.
 The Middletown plant was run by strikebreakers until the closing of the plant in 1940.
 Today the building is the home of Stubborn Beauty Brewery.